orel-david/Grasp-angle-estimator/README.md

       After adding the ultrasonic sensor, less needed and doesn't worth the computational added cost.
 * #### `./high_computation_solutions/seq_images`
     * Contains several image sequences that demonstrate ESP video inputs.

-* Note - For using depth anything v2:
-    * Clone depth anything v2 repository.
-    * Place the content of our depth anything directory inside the cloned "metric_depth" directory.
-    * Add their weights to the checkpoint directory.
-    * Follow our depth anything/visualize_point_cloud.py instructions for running in the terminal.

-## Requirements
-* ### ESP32-CAM:
-  * Arduino IDE: can be downloaded from the official website, we have used version 2.3.4
-  * eso32 board in the IDE: From the board manager search esp32 and download the version published by `Espressif Systems`.
-We have used version 3.07

-* ### Python code
-     The minimal versions are the ones we used and they can be installed with: <br /> `pip install (package)==(version)`.
-  * Python interpreter version >=3.10
-  * opencv version >= 4.10.0.84
-  * numpy version >= 1.24.3
-  * Scipy version >= 1.14.1
-  * matplotlib version >= 3.8.2

 ## Credits
 This project was intended to be a component in the robotic hand open-source project of Haifa3D, a non-profit organization, which can be viewed in the following repositories: <br />